 Did you know that it’s quite easy (and fairly inexpensive) to order individual LEGO® bricks?
 We often hear from readers who want to build one of our projects but don’t have all of the pieces needed.
-Or maybe your kids are wanting to order more lightsabers, or a bunch of bricks in a certain color.
+Or maybe your kids are wanting to order more lightsabers, some Technic elements like gears, or a bunch of bricks in a certain color.
 People often know about the Pick-a-Brick section on Lego.com, but I want to show you what I think is an even better option… Brick Link!

 Bricklink.com is a marketplace for buying and selling LEGO®.
 You can buy sets (current or retired), minifigures, and individual bricks of all types and colors.
 The way it works is very similar to eBay, except that there is no bidding.
 Sellers post their items for sale, and you can sign up for a user name and start purchasing.